Choose the Right Ukulele Tonewood

-When looking for the best ukulele it is always a wise choice to pick one with a solid wood soundboard.
-Solid wood instruments take on the quality of the specific woods they are built from.
-These tonewoods will affect the sound, color, grain, and price of the instrument you buy.
-If you aren't sure about which tonewoods to pick, no problem, just buying any solid wood ukulele is a great decision!
+Regardless of the choice of tonewood, choosing instruments with solid wood soundboards are a good start.
+Solid wood instruments take on the quality of the specific woods they are built from and are a major factor in the sound, appearance, and price of the instrument you buy.
+When unsure about what kind of ukulele to pick, solid wood is always a good choice.

-Maple is a very dense hardwood, which means it will cause faster note decay and have less sustain.
+Maple is a very dense hardwood, which translates into faster note decay and less sustain.
 This density also gives it more projection and brightness than others.
 Maple tonewood also provides excellent separation allowing each individual note in a chord to sound clear without blurring together.